JWW127/roost_stat/README.md

 ## What does roost_stat do?

-Shell command tool, when given a directory data concerning Rust file statistics is returned.
+Shell command tool, when given a directory, data concerning Rust file statistics is returned.

 - Rust file count
 - File Metrics